 Summer is in full swing and with the rosé-colored glasses comes great responsibility — sun protection.
 A topic near and dear to my fair-skinned and freckled heart, I use sunscreen every single day.

-But applying it isn’t fun, and I am never sure if I am using the “right” product.
-Sunscreen even comes in powder form now — we are a long ways away from the neon-colored zinc oxide my mom used to put on me like war paint before I went swimming … in a t-shirt and hat.
+But applying it is not fun, and I am never sure if I am using the “right” product.
+Sunscreen even comes in powder form now — we are a long way away from the neon-colored zinc oxide my mom used to put on me like war paint before I went swimming … in a T-shirt and hat.

 And with skin cancer rates increasing, it is important to me that I make the right choice, even as store shelves are filled to the brims with varying terminology that can confuse even the most sun savvy of us.